apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/latex-res.md

 To use the features of LaTeX developed for tagged data (in PDF files), it is important to keep your LaTeX distribution that is up to date.

 The examples presented here were developed using the latest version of [MiTeX](https://miktex.org/).
-However, they should alos work on any up to date LaTeX distribution.
+However, they should also work on any up to date LaTeX distribution.

 {% include links.html %}